 Crystal meth is often abused in a binge and crash pattern, meaning that the user takes more and more of the drug, staying awake for days without sleeping or eating until they run out of the drug.
 Then, they crash for several days.
 Often, people combine methamphetamines with other drugs.
 Some combine meth with other stimulants, such as cocaine, to increase the high, which can lead to serious cardiac complications which can include death.
 Others combine crank with downers such as prescription painkillers or heroin to reduce the unpleasant side effects of the drug.
 This combination of a downer and an upper can lead to cardiac failure and death.

 While methamphetamine abuse is not easily overcome, with the right combination of medications and therapies, many people are able to successfully overcome their addiction and go on to live a productive life.
-At The Refuge, we’ve helped countless men and women just like you recover from methamphetamine addiction.
-Through our highly specialized detox and rehab program, you can learn the skills needed to embark on a sober, happy life.
+At our residential treatment center, we’ve helped countless adults recover from methamphetamine addiction.
+Through our highly specialized detox and rehab center, you can learn the skills needed to embark on a sober, happy life.

 Chronic methamphetamine abuse can lead an addict to lose almost everything important in their lives.
 They may find their relationships are strained as meth has begun to dictate what matters in their lives.
 Loved ones, unable to watch you as you fall victim to meth, may have distanced themselves from you.
 Your health may have deteriorated as meth damages nearly every organ system in the body.
 Your mental health may have similarly deteriorated as you succumb to the paranoia and hallucinations – perhaps even full-blown psychosis – so common among meth users.
 You may have lost hope in your ability to ever lead a life free from meth.

-At The Refuge, a Healing Place, we’ve had decades of experience helping people just like you come back from a methamphetamine addiction.
+At our rehab clinic, we’ve had decades of experience helping people just like you come back from a methamphetamine addiction.
 Through a combination of medications and therapies, we’ve learned how to help those addicted to meth and their loved ones successfully mend bridges and learn to see the world in a whole new light.
 We make certain that you feel safe, secure, and supported throughout your stay with us as we work tirelessly to help you successfully beat your addiction and begin the road toward recovery.
-At The Refuge, we’re ready to help you beat your demons once and for all.
+We’re ready to help you beat your demons once and for all.

 Before our treatment team makes any decisions as to the course of your care with us, we’ll work hard to get to know you.
 We’ll learn about your likes and dislikes, your needs and wants, and the goals you’ve set for your future.
 We want to understand what makes you unique so that we can create a treatment plan that focuses upon the whole you – mind, body, and spirit.
-The Refuge knows that treatment for meth addiction is never a one-size-fits-all approach, so we’ll make sure that your treatment plan involves all aspects of your needs.
-As a holistic treatment center, The Refuge treatment team will constantly evaluating your progress and tweaking your plan of care as needed to ensure that you’re receiving meth addiction rehab that works for you.
+The staff at our nationally recognized residential treatment center know that treatment for meth addiction is never a one-size-fits-all approach, so we’ll make sure that your rehab plan involves all aspects of your needs.
+As a holistic treatment center, our team will constantly evaluate your progress and tweak your plan of care as needed to ensure that you’re receiving meth addiction rehab that works for you.

 If it is determined that you are in need of medically-monitored detoxification, this will be your first step in treatment.
 Your plan of care during detox will be determined by the treatment team and based upon your level of addiction to meth.
-As The Refuge understands that the idea of detox and rehab is frightening, our detox team will make sure to explain everything we are doing before it happens so that there are no surprises.
-During detox, you’ll be monitored 24 hours a day for safety until it is determined that you are medically stable enough to enter our rehab program.
+We understand that the idea of detox and addiction rehab is frightening, our detox team will make sure to explain everything we are doing before it happens so that there are no surprises.
+During detox, you’ll be monitored 24 hours a day for safety until it is determined that you are medically stable enough to enter our addiction treatment center.

-Medication may be used at the beginning of your stay with us at The Refuge in order to manage any symptoms of withdrawal or other symptoms that may be hindering your ability to fully engage in the treatment process.
+Medication may be used at the beginning of your stay at our meth addiction treatment center in order to manage any symptoms of withdrawal or other symptoms that may be hindering your ability to fully engage in the treatment process.
 If possible, medication will be reduced or eliminated as you learn the coping skills necessary to live a sober life.
 Other individuals may require more long-term medication management to treat any co-occurring disorders.
 The usage of medication will be determined by your treatment team.

 Individual therapy will provide you the opportunity to work with a therapist in a quiet, intimate setting.
 Through individual therapy, you’ll be able to discuss the ways in which meth addiction has impacted your life, proper coping strategies, and prevention of relapse.
 You’ll also have the opportunity to explore the reasons behind your addiction.